In this article:

 Alternating hot and cold treatment is called contrasting therapy.
-This technique stimulates the muscle and can improve blood flow and relieve tightness.
+(6) This technique stimulates the muscle, improves blood flow, and relieves tightness, thus exhibiting an analgesic effect.

 A cold compress may be used to reduce a fever temporarily in both children and adults but should not be used in infants or babies.

-Using either hot or cold treatments on areas that appear infected (painful, red, hot, swollen, oozing skin) should be avoided.
+- Avoid using either hot or cold treatment on areas that appear infected (painful, red, hot, swollen, oozing skin).

-Finally, hot and cold therapy is reserved for minor pain or injury – not major trauma, abraded or open skin areas, or if symptoms are severe or prolonged.
+- Hot and cold therapy is recommended for minor pain or injury – not major trauma, abraded or open skin areas, or if symptoms are severe or prolonged.
 Seek medical attention for serious or concerning pain reasons.